cissna/cbc-24-hour-challenge/MVP_PRD.md

 semanticize --help
 ```

+**Given Description Option**: The `--given-description` flag allows bootstrapping with an existing description to save time and tokens on large codebases.
+It trusts the provided description as ground truth and uses it as context while analyzing files, significantly reducing the analysis burden.

 Note: Abstraction levels are not exposed in CLI as they're for information retrieval only.

 #### 5.2 Core Operations with Multi-Level Support